mstksg/phys108L/src/lab09.md

 The objectives of this lab are:

-*   To appreciate the way resistors and capacitors complement each other how they interact.
+*   To understand the way resistors and capacitors complement each other how they interact.
 *   To understand how RC circuits evolve over the flow of *time*, and the mathematical properties of this evolution.

 Like lab 6, this lab will be a purely video lab.
-The materials you will need
-are:

-1. An internet-connected device with the ability to watch YouTube videos.
+The only tool you will need is an internet-connected device with the ability to watch YouTube videos.
-2. Google Spreadsheets, where you will be filling in data cells on a pre-made template.

 Procedure